 Getting there: Brighton is a one hour train ride from London Victoria or London Bridge.

 Glasgow, Scotland.
 The historic Merchant City area of Glasgow developed in the 1750s when wealthy merchants (known as ‘tobacco lords’) built residences and warehouses here.
-It’s now one of the city’s most fashionable neighbourhoods as the Victorian buildings have been converted into cool shops and eateries.
-Merchant Square is a stylish indoor hub with a courtyard surrounded by bars, cafes and restaurants.
+It’s now one of the city’s most fashionable as the Victorian buildings have been converted into cool shops and eateries.
+Merchant Square is an indoor hub with a courtyard surrounded by bars, cafes and restaurants.
 It hosts a weekly craft fair with around 70 stalls selling items from Glaswegian artisans.

 Getting there: Glasgow is four hours and 30 minutes by train from London, and a one hour train ride from Edinburgh.
 The city also has its own airport.